Benefits of PBM

 Scientific sources cited

-- Leal-Junior E.C. et al. (2015) – PBM and exercise performance recovery – PubMed
+- Leal-Junior E.C. et al. (2015) – Effect of phototherapy (LLLT and LED) on exercise performance and markers of exercise recovery: a systematic review with meta-analysis – Lasers Med Sci.
+PubMed · DOI

 See also